49th Aero Squadron: Combat Operations

 Combat patrols began on 18 August when at 06:15 three aircraft took off from Toul.
 Two of the aircraft had engine problems and were forced to return, leaving Lt Buford alone.
 At 07:30 he encountered a German Rumpler biplane at 5,000 meters.
-Lt Buford engaged the enemy aircraft and got on the tail of the Rumpler and fired a long machine-gun burst.
+Lt Buford engaged the enemy aircraft got on the tail of the Rumpler and fired a long machine-gun burst.
 The Rumpler caught fire and he saw the plane go into a straight nose dive.

 On 23 September, the squadron moved to Belrain Aerodrome near Bar-le-Duc.
 On 4 October, a patrol of seven aircraft encountered a formation of six Fokkers in the region of Doulcon.
 Turning, several aircraft of the squadron moved into position to attack, while the remainder remained above.
 During the course of the combat, several other Fokkers attacked the high flight of the squadron.
 During the course of the combat, eleven enemy aircraft were seen to go down, the remaining aircraft turning back.
 One squadron pilot was lost in the battle and another squadron plane was damaged and had to make a forced landing on the friendly side of the lines after receiving several enemy bullets in his engine.

 Four of the 49th squadron planes encountered four enemy aircraft during a patrol on 10 October.
 The squadron attacked the enemy aircraft, seeing one begin to burn and falling in a straight nose dive and crashing to the ground.
 During the battle one of the squadron's SPAD's lost a wing and begin to fall, being followed down by a Fokker.
 The enemy aircraft was attacked and driven off.
 The last Fokker was attacked and it burst into flames, seeing it dive to the ground out of control.

 The last combat patrol was flown on 23 October when a formation of four squadron aircraft on patrol encountered four Fokkers.
 Attacking out of the sun and from above, the 49th Squadron shot down all four enemy aircraft without loss.
 On 6 November the squadron moved to Souilly Aerodrome, however bad weather led to no combat flying being made before the Armistice on 11 November.